DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

 We used config files for training our models to ensure reproducibility.
-These config files were adapted from the ones provided by Ross Wightman, the creator of the TIMM library (found here: https://gist.github.com/rwightman/f6705cb65c03daeebca8aa129b1b94ad).
+These config files were adapted from the ones provided by Ross Wightman, the creator of the TIMM library (found [here](https://gist.github.com/rwightman/f6705cb65c03daeebca8aa129b1b94ad)).

 As an example, a config file can be provided to our training script as follows:
 ```bash